jim-schwoebel/allie/training/readme.md

 * [PocketFlow](https://github.com/Tencent/PocketFlow) - allow for ludwig model compression.

 ### Discarded (due to lack of functionality)
 * '[autosklearn](https://github.com/automl/auto-sklearn)' - added to pip3 installation + script. (segmentation faults are common, thus archived.
-If documentation and community improves, may be good to add back in). 👎
+If documentation and community improves, may be good to add back in).
+Recommended alternative is TPOT, as it is much more stable. 👎
 * '[pLDA](https://github.com/RaviSoji/plda)' - this works only for symmetrical images (as it cannot compute eigenvector for many of the feature arrays we have created).
 For this reason, it is probably not a good idea to use this as a standard training method. 👎

 ### Data modeling tutorials (Readmes)